odbalapure/odbalapure/README.md

 ## Om Balapure

-I am a Software Engineer and have experience in the Test Atomation and System Software domain and I am very passionate about Full Stack Web Development.
+I am a Software Engineer and have experience in the Test Atomation and System Software domain.
+And I am very passionate about Full Stack Web Development.

 ## Skills
 - HTML, CSS and Javascript